 7. Take the Family Fishing

-Even if all you have is a Spider-Man or Princess fishing pole and a stick of string cheese, fishing is one of the most exciting outdoor activities for families.
-Grab a fishing pole, some bait (seriously, we’ve used string cheese a few times and it worked!), and head to a lake or pond.
+Fishing is one of the most exciting outdoor activities for families.
+If all you have is a Spider-Man or Barbie fishing pole and a stick of string cheese, you can still try to get a bite.
+Grab a fishing pole, some bait (seriously, we’ve used string cheese a few times, and it worked!), and head to a lake or pond.

 8. Explore a New Town